 Ship smaller and smarter with LTL shipping.

 Freight trucking transports more than 70% of all products in the US.
-But the world of freight shipping is complex: from freight class to the differences between LTL, TL, and shared truckload, you must understand how freight works.
+But the world of freight shipping is complex: from freight class to the differences between less-than-truckload (LTL), full truckload (FTL), and shared truckload (STL), you must understand how freight works.

-If you’re new to freight services, there’s a good chance you need less-than truckload (LTL) freight service in your supply chain.
+If you’re new to freight services, there’s a good chance you need LTL freight service in your supply chain.
 This is a cost-effective choice that’s perfect for smaller shipments.
 Check out this guide on LTL freight to see how this optimized and efficient freight option will save you both transit time and money.

 What does LTL stand for?

 Less than truckload freight is a type of freight shipping.
 Unlike other shipping methods that employ a whole truck for your shipments, LTL allows you to pay only for the space you use.
 Other shippers share the remaining freight space with your LTL shipment.
 Think of LTL as a jigsaw puzzle where several shippers’ pallets fit together to form one complete truckload.

 Small businesses prefer LTL carriers because they don’t have to pay for an entire truckload, reducing costs significantly.
 Because the truck hauls several shippers’ products, LTL carriers make multiple stops and your shipment goes through more processing as a result.
 If you need expedited delivery, a liftgate, residential delivery, or any other special service, you’ll pay what’s called an “accessorial fee.”

 You pay for LTL freight based on your shipment’s length, width, and height, rounding up to the nearest inch.
 The more accurate your measurements, the more efficiently the freight provider can move your shipment.
 Most LTL shipments are palletized and wrapped in multiple layers of plastic wrap to protect the goods.